-“Good enough for me,” Dustin said with a smile then started covering the hole with dirt.
+“Good enough for me,” Dustin said with a smile as he started covering the hole with dirt.

-Sharissa and Dustin helped Lyvia take the mother cat and her kittens to the vet.
+Sharissa and Dustin helped Lyvia take Symone and her kittens to the vet.

 Symone had something in her hip, and the vet was able to remove it but otherwise gave her a clean bill of health.
-Tiger and Angel were healthy, and since Lyvia had saved them, they’re warm and happy.
-A few medications for Symone and some clean bandages and Lyvia was able to take them home.
+Tiger and Angel were healthy.
+And since Lyvia saved the babies, they were warm and happy.
+A few medications for Symone and some clean bandages, and Lyvia was able to take them home.

-“I’m glad they’re all okay,” Shar said as she cuddled Angel.
+“I’m glad they’re okay,” Shar said as she cuddled Angel.

 Lyvia smiled at her friend.
 “I have a feeling you’re going to bond with that kitten.”